srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     }
     ```

-1. Click **Save**
+1. At the top of the blade, click **Save**.

 Now that the environment is setup, it's time to generate our device certificates.

 ### Exercise 5: Simulate Devices

-In this task we will be generating X509 certificates from the root certifcate.
-We will then use these certificates in a console application that will simulate 10 devices connecting to DPS and sending telemetry to an IoT Hub.
+In this exercise, you will be generating X.509 certificates from the root certificate.
+You will then use these certificates in a console application that will simulate 10 devices connecting to DPS and sending telemetry to an IoT Hub.

 #### Task 1: Generate Device Certificates

-We will now generate and download 10 device certificates.
+You will now generate and download 10 device certificates.

-1. Open the **Azure Cloud Shell**, if it's not still open from earlier, and navigate to the `~/monitoring` directory.
+1. Open the [Azure Cloud Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.

-1. To create an empty file in which we will copy the device generation script, enter the following commands:
+1. At the Cloud Shell command prompt, to create and then move into a directory name **monitoring**, enter the following commands:

     ```bash
+    mkdir monitoring
+    cd monitoring
+    ```

+1. To create an empty file in which you will copy the device generation script, enter the following commands:

+    ```bash
     touch gen-dev-certs.sh
     chmod +x gen-dev-certs.sh
     ```

+1. On the Cloud Shell toolbar, click **Open editor**.

+    The button to open the Cloud Shell editor is the **{ }** icon, second from the right.

-1. To edit the contents of the **gen-dev-certs.sh** file, use the **{ }** icon in Azure Cloud Shell to open the **Cloud Editor**.
+1. Under **FILES**, to edit the contents of the gen-dev-certs.sh file, click **monitoring**, and then click **gen-dev-certs.sh**

-    To open the **gen-dev-certs.sh** file, you will have to expand the **monitoring** node in the **Files** list to locate it.
+    The **gen-dev-certs.sh** file is currently empty.

 1. Paste the following code into the cloud editor: